Navigating the Future of Manufacturing with Industry 4.0

 “It can be difficult for leaders to build a business case for technology like IoT or data analytics, as the return on investment isn’t always immediately clear.
 Leaders with experience in these technologies from previous roles are often more open to making the leap,” he says.

-For larger businesses, the challenge shifts to future-proofing their technology and ensuring compatibility across sites and systems.
+For larger businesses, the challenge shifts to future-proofing their technology for Industry 4.0 and ensuring compatibility across sites and systems.
 Cybersecurity also becomes a more significant concern for larger brands, given the reputational risk.

 Skills for the Future Workforce